 Finally, the collection includes a DVD containing digital copies of Percy Criddle's diary from 1882-1918.
 The DVD contains 38 Word documents (one document for the London diary years [1876-1882] and one document per diary year for 1882-1918).
-It aolso contains the same diary entries broken down into three PDF documents: 1882-1890, 1891-1903 and 1904-1918.
+It also contains the same diary entries broken down into three PDF documents: 1882-1890, 1891-1903 and 1904-1918.
 The original London diaries were transcribed by typewriter by Alma Criddle and converted into computer file by Myrna Paquette.

 Notes: History/Bio information was taken from the records.
-The copies of Percy Criddle's diaries in the collection contain minor changes from Percy's original hand-written diaries housed in the Archives of Manitoba.
+The copies of Percy

+Criddle's diaries in the collection contain minor changes from Percy's original hand-written diaries housed in the Archives of Manitoba.
 The copies of Elise Vane's Homeseated files were obtained from the Archives of Manitoba and copied in the 1970s before they were converted to microfiche.
+Description by Caroline Stitt (October 2016)

+Name Access: Percy Criddle

+Elise Vane

-Description by Caroline Stitt (October 2016) Name Access: Percy Criddle Elise Vane Finding Aid: An annotated inventory of the records in accession 2-2015 was provided by Oriole Vane Veldhuis Storage Location: 2015 accessions Digital copies of Percy Criddle's diaries taken from the DVD are stored on the T:Drive under text records Related Material: For Elise: Unveiling the Forgotten Woman on the Criddle Homestead available at John E. Robbins Library, second floor (FC3373.1 V36V45 2012) Arrangement: Records are arrange ed chronologically
+Finding Aid: An annotated inventory of the records in accession 2-2015 was provided by Oriole Vane Veldhuis on the T:Drive under text records available at John E. Robbins Library, second floor (FC3373.1 V36V45